 Private Taxifahrer

-Trinkgeld ist auch willkommen, wenn Sie ein Privater Taxidienst in Barcelona.
+When using a private cab service in Barcelona, it’s also customary to tip.
 The amount you tip can depend on the ride’s length and the service level provided.
-A good rule of thumb is to tip 10% of the total fare, especially if the driver is friendly and helpful.
+Generally, you should tip 10% of the total fare, particularly if the driver is friendly and helpful.

 Zusätzlich zu diesen Richtlinien gibt es noch einige andere Dinge, die Sie beim Trinkgeld für Transportunternehmen in Barcelona beachten sollten:

-• Luggage may be charged extra if you’re taking a taxi from the airport.
+- Luggage may be charged extra if you’re taxied to the airport.
 Keep this in mind when deciding how much to tip.

-• If you’re taking a taxi in Barcelona, ensure the driver turns on the meter.
+- If you’re taking a taxi in Barcelona, please make sure the driver activates the meter.
 You can negotiate a price before getting in the car if they don’t.

 Trinkgeld für Reiseleiter